sonttran/tensorflow-image-classification/README.md

 flat-coated retriever (score = 0.00776)
 ```
 ### <a href="http://www.sontran.co/image-recognition">Live demo</a>
-* This demo uses <a href="https://github.com/sonttran/server">Vpop Node.js server</a> and expose this image recognition engine to the web
+* This demo uses <a href="https://github.com/sonttran/server">Vpop Node.js server</a> and exposes this image recognition engine to the web
 * Samples

 ![Chihuahua](pics/1.png)